petebachant/petebachant.github.io/_posts/2024-10-23-reproducible-openfoam.markdown

 ![Installing with pip.](/images/repro-openfoam/pip-install.png)

-## Creating and cloning the project
+## Creating and cloning the project repo

 Head over to [calkit.io](https://calkit.io) and log in with your GitHub account.